Krabi Travel Guide: Best Beaches, Islands & Things to Do

 • Krabi Town Night Market: Food, crafts, and live music on weekends

-• Maharaj Market: Early morning for fresh produce and snacks
+• Maharaj Market: Best in the early morning for fresh produce and local snacks

-• Thai cooking classes: Learn to cook with local chefs
+• Thai cooking classes: A hands-on way to discover local ingredients and southern flavors

-• Traditional festivals: Songkran, Loy Krathong, Vegetarian Festival, Sea Gypsy Boat Ceremony (Saladan, Koh Lanta)
+• Traditional festivals: Songkran, Loy Krathong, Vegetarian Festival, and Sea Gypsy celebrations in coastal communities

 Practical Tips for Planning Your Stay